Substance abuse treatment is a multi-faceted recovery program based on

 - Problems at work or school or in relationships

-Taken alone, any one of these doesn’t necessarily point to a problem.
-But if you notice several at the same time, it may be time to seek help from a heroin addiction treatment program.
+Taken alone, any one of these does not necessarily point to a problem.
+But if you notice several simultaneously, it may be time to seek help from a heroin addiction treatment program.

-Over the past 15 to 20 years, though, the use of heroin has skyrocketed, leading to a surge in overdose deaths.
-This surge is attributed to the over-prescription of other opiates, such as OxyContin, billed as having fewer issues of addiction.
-Although many have required a drug detox program.
+Over the past 15 to 20 years, the use of heroin has skyrocketed, leading to a surge in overdose deaths.
+This surge is attributed to the over-prescription of other opiates, such as OxyContin, billed as having fewer addiction issues, although many have required a drug detox program.

 According to drug overdose research by the CDC, about 67,000 people died of a drug overdose in the United States in 2018.
 About one in four of those fatalities were related to heroin.

-No single person takes the same journey through treatment.
-But there are some common elements.
-You’ll first be put through a thorough intake and assessment so doctors can understand your medical and psychological history.
+No single person takes the same journey through treatment, but there are some common elements.
+You will first be put through a thorough intake and assessment so doctors can understand your medical and psychological history.

 From that assessment, the team will build a comprehensive substance abuse treatment plan.
 The first step of treatment is detox, where the drugs are flushed from your system under the supervision of medical staff.

 Finally, you will receive aftercare.
-Substance abuse is a disease that can strike back.
-You need support to reduce the risk of relapse.
+Substance abuse is a disease that can strike back, and you need support to reduce the risk of relapse.

-Heroin is a powerfully addicting drug.
-You can’t go through the recovery process alone.
-That’s where Midwest Detox Center comes into play.
+Heroin is a powerfully addictive drug, and you cannot go through the recovery process alone.
+That is where Midwest Detox Center comes into play.
 Our clinical team, with years of experience in addiction medicine, provides not only a heroin addiction treatment program but a full range of other treatment and therapy programs.

 At Midwest Detox Center, we provide many addiction treatment programs, including: